open-telemetry/opentelemetry.io/content/en/docs/languages/cpp/instrumentation.md

     new opentelemetry::sdk::metrics::PeriodicExportingMetricReader(std::move(exporter), options)};
 ```

-### Initialize Meter Provider
+### Initialize a meter provider

 Initialize a MeterProvider and add the reader.
-We will use this to obtain Meter
+Use this to obtain Meter objects
-objects in the future.
+in the future.

 ```cpp
 auto provider = std::shared_ptr<opentelemetry::metrics::MeterProvider>(new opentelemetry::sdk::metrics::MeterProvider());